Suicide and trauma: Suicide

 The National Institute of Mental Health defines suicide as a self-inflicted act of violence with the intention of death that leads to the actual death of oneself.
 Although rates of suicide vary worldwide, suicide ranks as the tenth leading cause of death in the United States with rates increasing on average by one to two percent per year between 1999 and 2018, with the later years within that time span increasing at the greater rate.
 In 2017, the United States alone accounted for 2,813,503 deaths by suicide.
 Existing research has identified risk factors for suicide and the impacts of a suicide by a close other on a surviving individual.

 Risk factors

 Suicide research has commonly identified psychiatric disorders, particularly depression, as major risk factors for suicide.
 A systematic review found that more severe cases of depression and high levels of hopelessness indicate greater risk for suicide.
-Other factors identified with increased suicide risk include being of the male gender, having a family history of mental illness and/or suicide, having previously attempted suicide and/or engaged in self-harming behaviors, having comorbid mental disorders, having been recently released from inpatient care for mental health, and being in the period just prior to beginning and/or just following initiation of antidepressant treatment or psychotherapy.
+Other factors identified with increased suicide risk include being of the male gender, having a family history of mental illness and/or suicide, having previously attempted suicide and/or engaged in self-harming behaviors, having co-morbid mental disorders, having been recently released from inpatient care for mental health, and being in the period just prior to beginning and/or just following initiation of antidepressant treatment or psychotherapy.
 Employment status, physical illness, major life events, recent exposure to suicidal acts, and access to means are also known factors to generally increase the risk for suicide.